Family 'incredible grateful' for donation to help son get one step closer to walking

 “We are very inspired by Max's determination and his incredible ability to overcome obstacles and are proud to stand beside him to support his journey towards a more inclusive and accessible future.”

-To extend your support to Max, please visit the following link to access his fundraiser page: https://www.treeofhope.org.uk/maximus-wildman/.
+To extend your support to Max, please visit the following link to access his fundraiser page at treeofhope.org.uk/maximus-wildman/.

 Comments: Our rules